-- The applicant must show evidence of adequate planning and capacity to manage the project including a methodology that demonstrates how outcomes will be achieved, a viable timeline and/or a confirmed touring itinerary. - The application must include a draft project schedule (timeline) for the proposed project, demonstrating that the delivery of the project from the start through to completion has been carefully considered and planned. - The applicant must provide a realistic budget on the template within the application form that demonstrates value for money and includes: - income and expenditure targets - contributions of at least 10 per cent from each project partner - a sufficient level of detail to make an informed financial decision - an adequate provision for artist/creative fees, insurance and other liabilities.
+- The applicant must show evidence of adequate planning and capacity to manage the project including a methodology that demonstrates how outcomes will be achieved, a viable timeline and/or confirmed touring itinerary. - The application must include a draft project schedule (timeline) for the proposed project, demonstrating that the delivery of the project from the start through to completion has been carefully considered and planned. - The applicant must demonstrate that all key personnel including participating artists have the experience and expertise to deliver the activity. - The applicant must provide a realistic budget on the template within the application form that demonstrates value for money and includes: - Income and expenditure targets.
+Please note that this grant can only make up a maximum 70 per cent of the total project budget.
+The remaining 30 per cent may consist of cash or in-kind contributions from the applicant, project partners, sponsors or other income sources.
+Volunteer hours can also be included as part of an applicant's contribution. - Financial support, either cash or in-kind, from sources other than the Australian Government. - A sufficient level of detail and explanation to make an informed financial decision. - An adequate provision for artist/creative fees, insurance and other liabilities.